Statue of George Washington (Massachusetts State House)

 George Washington is a life-size marble statue of George Washington by the English sculptor Sir Francis Chantrey created in 1826 and dedicated in November 1827.
 It depicts Washington as a Roman Senator and is in Doric Hall of the Massachusetts State House in Boston, Massachusetts.

+The Statue depicts Washington wearing his typical general's Uniform under a Roman-style toga.
+The sculptor created him in this regalia to highlight Washington's role as a statesman.

+An empty pedestal sits beneath the statue.
+Chantry believed that Washington would be recognizable to all, and that his piece did not need a name plate.